achung3/Mission45230/README.md

 - Alt+P: to move to the previous room

 Instructions
-- Up/Down: Up/Down the ladder
+- W/S: Up/Down the ladder
-- Left/Right: direction
+- A/D: Left/Right direction
-- Space: Jump
 - Shift: spray to dealarm the camera
 - E: pick up items, hide